How to Make Perfect French Press Coffee Every Time

 The technique I've outlined here is what I've refined over 24 years of daily use.
 It's simple, repeatable, and produces consistently excellent coffee.
 Start with these fundamentals—200°F water, coarse grind, 1:16 ratio, 4-minute steep—and adjust from there based on your preferences and your beans.

 If you don't already own a French press, I strongly recommend the Bodum Chambord.
-I've used the same one for 24 years—6 years at Purple Café, 18 years at home—and it still works like new.
+I've used the same one for 24 years—6 years in professional settings, 18 years at home—and it still works like new.
 It's the only French press I trust, and it's the one I recommend to everyone who asks.